 Although you shouldn’t rely on these websites, it’s worth noting that a big portion of your work will come from them.
-To boost your prospects make sure you join niche websites as they’ll generally have more opportunities that are specific to you.
+To boost your prospects make sure you join freelancing websites such as Flexjobs, Freelancer and Upwork to find more opportunities that are specific to you.

 23. Build a Website

 Arguably, building a website could be the key to being able to succeed as a freelancer or not.
 A professional-looking website will make it easier for people to trust you and understand more about your work and its quality.
 Make sure that your website doubles as your work portfolio so that people can also see samples of your work.

 24. Set Up Accounts on Social Media Platforms

 To make yourself accessible to clients, you are going to need to set up accounts across all social media platforms.
 It’s important for your social media presence to be strong, commanding and engaging.
 Make sure that you participate in various industry-related groups and that you are showcasing your expertise.

 Although your portfolio will most likely be a section of your website, it’s important to note that it’s perhaps the most important aspect of finding work as a freelancer.
 Just like you want to see pictures of a hotel and read reviews from people who’ve already stayed there, hiring a freelancer is not a decision most people make easily so help them decide by showing a well-structured and impressive portfolio.

 Make sure that each time you complete a project and the client is satisfied, you ask for a testimonial.
 Ask each client to provide a targeted testimonial (eg. Timely, excellent quality etc.) and add them to your website.
 Future clients will find it much easier to trust you knowing that someone who’s worked with you is happy with the results.